bms-msa/bms-msa.github.io/BMSMSA-v1.0.md

 ##  What is the BMS-MSA?

-The BMS-MSA (Behavioural Manipulation Supply Chain – Master Settlement Agreement) is a public, open framework designed to support legal and strategic action against entities profiting from manipulative digital technologies.
-It defines the full behavioural manipulation supply chain and proposes structured, replicable approaches for litigation, negotiation, compliance, and reform.
+The BMS-MSA (Behaviour Manipulation Supply Chain – Master Settlement Agreement) is a public, open framework designed to support legal and strategic action against entities profiting from manipulative digital technologies.
+It defines the full Behaviour manipulation supply chain and proposes structured, replicable approaches for litigation, negotiation, compliance, and reform.

 ## Who created the BMS-MSA?